AdobeDocs/commerce-learn.en/help/io-events/conditional-events.md

 # Adobe Commerce conditional events

 Learn about conditional events in Adobe Commerce that can be used in Adobe Developer App Builder.
-Additional documentation found at [Adobe I/O Events for Adobe Commerce Overview](https://developer.adobe.com/commerce/events/get-started/){target="_blank"}
+Additional documentation found at [Install Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/events/get-started/installation/){target="_blank"}

 ## Who is this video for?

 * Developers new to Adobe Commerce and Adobe Developer App Builder using I/O events and need to create an Adobe App Builder project.

-## Video content {#video-content}
+## Video content (#video-content)

 * Learn about conditional events
 * Learn proper usage for new XML file io_events.xml